Parents learn new home they bought specifically for school district is out of boundary

 When Nick Pash, his wife and three children moved from Georgia to the St. Louis area, they wanted to find a house in a good school district.
 And within a good school district, they wanted their children to attend highly rated schools.

-"We were looking and being very picky at that good rated schools," said Pash.
+"We were looking and being very picky at good rated schools," said Pash.

 "It's a high priority for a lot of people with school aged kids," said Laura Wehnes, Pash's real estate agent with Keller Williams Realty.